luminus-framework/luminus/resources/public/md/html_templating.md

 Luminus comes with the [Hiccup](https://github.com/weavejester/hiccup) dependency.
 If you're familiar with Hiccup then you can start using it out of the box.

-Hiccup usies standard Clojure data structures to represent its templates.
+Hiccup uses standard Clojure data structures to represent its templates.
 On top of that, Hiccup provides a rich API of helper functions for generating common HTML elements.

 Luminus also packages [Clabango](https://github.com/danlarkin/clabango) as it provides a more familiar templating expereince